Skip to main content

 Creating Syrcadia Function Blocks

-This document describes how to use, modify or create your own Syrcadia Function blocks in ver 2.2 and above.
+This article describes how to use, modify or create your own Syrcadia Function blocks in v2.2 and above.

-Syrcadia function blocks are really scripts running in the background that can be easily configured by an definable User Interface dialog, embedded in Syrcadia.
+Syrcadia function blocks are scripts running in the background that can be easily configured by a definable User Interface (UI) dialog, embedded in Syrcadia.

-These function blocks can be used to e.g. read sensors, make decisions on that data and control equipment based on the data received.
+These function blocks can be used to, for example: read sensor values then make decisions and control equipment based on the data received.

-Static configuration parameters for these scripts can be entered by a normal user.
+Static configuration parameters for these scripts can be entered by a user.

 This data can be combined with data coming from other input sources such as sensors.

-The function blocks can control items defined in devices.
+The function blocks can control items defined in Outputs.

 More advanced scripting methodology allows to listen to data and send out control parameters to 3rd party equipment on the network or even in the cloud (e.g. 3rd party sensors, weather-report, 3rd party output devices).